WolBanking77: Wolof Banking Speech Intent Classification Dataset: Ethics Statement

 \section{Ethics Statement}

-To protect the anonymity of participants, Personal data such as speaker name, location and androidID have been removed in the dataset.
-We notified each participant that the audio collected will be used as a public dataset for research purposes.
-Each participant read and signed a consent form in which they declare their free and informed acceptance to participate as a subject in the study as part of the data collection proposed in this project as described in section \ref{App:consent_form_section}.
-We paid the amount of \$850 to the linguists for the translation and phonetic transcription of all the sentences in Wolof.
+To protect the anonymity of participants, personal data such as speaker names, locations and androidIDs have been removed from the dataset.
+We notified each participant that the collected audio will be used as a public dataset for research purposes.
+Each participant read and signed a consent form in which they declared their free and informed consent to participate in the study as part of the data collection described in Section \ref{App:consent_form_section}.
+A total amount of \$5000 was paid to the linguists for the translation and phonetic transcription of all sentences in Wolof and French.